simplex-chat/simplex-chat/README.md

 - ✅ Message editing history
 - ✅ Reduced battery and traffic usage in large groups.
 - ✅ Message delivery confirmation (with sender opt-out per contact).
-- 🏗 Desktop client.
+- ✅ Desktop client.
+- ✅ Encryption of local files stored in the app.
+- 🏗 Using mobile profiles from the desktop app.
+- Message delivery relay for senders (to conceal IP address from the recipients' servers and to reduce the traffic).
+- Post-quantum resistant key exchange in double ratchet protocol.
+- Large groups, communities and public channels.
+- Privacy & security slider - a simple way to set all settings at once.
+- Improve sending videos (including encryption of locally stored videos).
+- Improve experience for the new users.
 - SMP queue redundancy and rotation (manual is supported).
 - Include optional message into connection request sent via contact address.
-- Local app files encryption.
 - Improved navigation and search in the conversation (expand and scroll to quoted message, scroll to search results, etc.).
-- Large groups, communities and public channels.
 - Feeds/broadcasts.
 - Ephemeral/disappearing/OTR conversations with the existing contacts.
 - Privately share your location.
 - Web widgets for custom interactivity in the chats.
 - Programmable chat automations / rules (automatic replies/forward/deletion/sending, reminders, etc.).
-- Supporting the same profile on multiple devices.
 - Privacy-preserving identity server for optional DNS-based contact/group addresses to simplify connection and discovery, but not used to deliver messages:
   - keep all your contacts and groups even if you lose the domain.
   - the server doesn't have information about your contacts and groups.
-- Message delivery relay for senders (to conceal IP address from the recipients' servers and to reduce the traffic).
 - High capacity multi-node SMP relays.

 ## Disclaimers